-Federal funds awarded under this program may not cover more than 75 percent of the total costs of the project being funded.
-The applicant must identify the source of the 25 percent non-federal portion of the budget and how match funds will be used.
-Applicants may satisfy this match requirement with either cash or in-kind services.
+Federal funds awarded under this program may not cover more than 50 percent of the total costs of the project being funded.
+The applicant must identify the source of the 50 percent non-federal portion of the total project costs and how match funds will be used.
+If a successful applicant's proposed match exceeds the required match amount, the match amount that is incorporated into its OJP-approved budget is mandatory and subject to audit.
+(Match is restricted to the same uses of funds as allowed for the federal funds.)
+Applicants may satisfy this match requirement with in-kind services.
 The formula for calculating the match is: